truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

    Log out of that browser session, return to your other UI session.
    Both IPv4 and IPv6 addresses should show on the screen for the primary interface.

-After installing SCALE and using the Console Setup menu to configure system networking and set up dual stacking, add the name servers and both IP protocol default gateways in general network settings (option 2 on the menu), then add both IP address, with netmasks as aliases, on the primary network interface (option 1 on the menu).
+After installing TrueNAS and using the Console Setup menu to configure system networking and set up dual stacking, add the name servers and both IP protocol default gateways in general network settings (option 2 on the menu), then add both IP address, with netmasks as aliases, on the primary network interface (option 1 on the menu).

 If using the Console Setup menu to set up IPv6 on an already IPv4-configured system, add the v6 default gateway in general network, then add the IPv6 IP address with netmask as an alias on the primary interface.

 ### Connecting to the UI IPv6 Address
 Unlike IPv4, you must enter the IPv6 address with a square bracket preceding and following the address.
-You cannot enter the host name assigned to the SCALE system to access the UI.
+You cannot enter the host name assigned to the TrueNAS system to access the UI.
 For example, enter <code>[<i>ffff:ff:59f8:100::12</i>]</code> into the URL field of the browser window to access the UI.

 ## Using IPv6 with Sharing Protocols